What is a Genetic Counselor?

 - Men with congenital bilateral absence of the vas deferens (CBAVD).

-How Does A Mount Sinai Hospital GC Work With My Doctor(s)?
+How Does A GC Work with My Doctor(s)?

 - Either your primary doctor or specialist can refer you to the GC for genetic counseling.